Thursday, October 27, 2011

 It Started So Innocently

-There are three people during my youth who were responsible for the relationship I now have with the kitchen.
+There are three people during my youth who were responsible for the relationship I now have with the kitchen and food.
 Those people are my Dad, my Aunt Penny, and Julia Child (via Public Television).

 She also bought me this.